NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 - **Are there additional columns that need to be added?**

 <BR>
-First, we know the data contain three samples per individual, i.e. every individual are represented by three rows in the data.
+First, we know the data contain three samples per individual, i.e. every individual is represented by three rows in the data.
 Now, we might want to extract one of those samples for submission, namely the ones produced by the Illumina NEBNext prep kit.
 We identify these as "NEBNext" in the column `configuration`.

 1. Create a filter for the column `configuration` by clicking the down arrow in the column header and select `Text filter`.
 2. A filter box will appear to the on the left side.
 Type `NEB` in the text field and press return.
 29 matching rows will be displayed.